 The following food festivals are some of the most popular events showcasing food in Seattle and around the Puget Sound region.
 All are well-established annual food festivals.
 Except where noted, they have free admission.
-Food and any beverage (adult or otherwise) is, of course, extra.
+Food and beverage (adult or otherwise) is, of course, extra.
+Current and past festivals are listed below in date order.
+We update this list throughout the year, pending an update of festival information–which is sometimes less than 30 days prior.

 These food festivals include “Taste” and “Bite” events showcasing Puget Sound food vendors, as well as summer festivals, and themed events featuring international cuisines, seafood, barbecue, mushrooms, and more.
 In this list of free food festivals, we are after big food and big fun for the least possible cost.
 This means no admission free (or very, very small like $5), and lots and lots of food, plus other activities as a backdrop to the food (such as crafts, music, and kid’s fun).